 John: They didn’t do it?
-Lemme look here… where is that book?
-Hmmmm… no, they did it.
+Lemme look here… hmmmmmm… where is that book?
+Here it is!
+No… no… they did do it.
 It says right here, they inspected and sprayed.

-Me: Look, John, stop right there.
-You and I know that “inspect and spray” is not the same thing as bombing.
+Me: John, I’m going to have to stop you right there.
+You and I both know that “inspect and spray” is not the same thing as bombing.
 I asked for the bomb, you wrote down bomb, and you posted a notice on my door that said bomb.
 Please don’t try to pretend that they bombed, when you know they didn’t bomb.
-Just own up to it, say you dropped the ball, and fix the problem.
+Just own up to it.
+Say you dropped the ball, and fix the problem.

-John: I think you need to talk to Jason, the Property Manager.
+John: At this point, I think you need to talk to Jason, the Property Manager.

 Me: Why do i need to do that?